-State law provides that the employer contribution rates for KPERS 1 and KPERS 2 and KPERS 3 be determined based on the results of each annual actuarial valuation.
+State law provides that the employer contribution rates for KPERS 1, KPERS 2 and KPERS 3 be determined based on the results of each annual actuarial valuation.
 Kansas law sets a limitation on annual increases in the employer contribution rates.
-The actuarially determined employer contribution rate (not including the 1% with a moratorium from the period of January 1, 2017 through September 30, 2017 for the Death and Disability Program) and the statutory contribution rate was 8.46% for the fiscal year ended December 31, 2017.
-Contributions to the pension plan were \$67,653 for the year ended March 31, 2018.
+The actuarially determined employer contribution rate (not including the 1% for the Death and Disability Program) and the statutory contribution rate was 8.39% for the fiscal year ended December 31, 2018.
+Contributions to the pension plan were \$67,983 for the year ended March 31, 2019.

-At December 31, 2017, the proportionate share of the collective net pension liability reported by KPERS was \$626,486.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2016, which was rolled forward to June 30, 2017.
+At December 31, 2018, the proportionate share of the collective net pension liability reported by KPERS was \$628,376.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2017, which was rolled forward to June 30, 2018.
 The proportion of the net pension liability was based on the ratio of the Commission's contributions to KPERS, relative to the total employer and nonemployer contributions of the Local subgroup within KPERS.
 Since the KMAAG regulatory basis of accounting does not recognize long-term debt, this liability is not reported in this financial statement.